gitrlawton/canva-prototyping-extension/README.md

 1. Open your design in Canva
 2. Launch the Prototyping Extension from the Apps panel
-3. Select an element in your design
+3. Select a text element in your design
 4. Choose a target page for the hotspot
 5. Add the hotspot
 6. Repeat for all interactive elements